slashsbluesball/happeo-user-provisioning/README.md

 ## Build and run
 You can build compiled jar file using maven in your IDE or from command line.

-These commands should compile the code and generate .jar file in target directory.
+These commands will compile the code and generate .jar file in target directory.

 ```
 $ mvn wrapper:wrapper